telerik/blazor-docs/components/tabstrip/tabs-position.md

 By default, the tab titles display on top of the tab content.

-You can customize their position through the optional `TabPosition` attribute the main `TelerikTabStrip` tag exposes.
+You can customize their position through the optional `TabPosition` attribute of the `TelerikTabStrip` tag.
 It takes a member of the `Telerik.Blazor.TabPosition` enumeration:

 * `Top` (default)
 * `Left`